mVentory/MVentory_Productivity/README.md

 **Note:**

    Image editing toolbar may not always work in custom themes (with modified HTML layout or product image sizes) and may require some additional configuration, as outlined in XXX.

+### Expanding hidden category

+It's possible to replace hidden category with its child categories in the menu using _Flatten categories tree_ setting.
+To archive it follow instructions:

+1. Set _Flatten categories tree_ setting in the productivity settings to _Show children of hidden parents_
+2. Set _Use Include in Navigation Menu_ setting in the desired category's settings to _No_

+The category will be replaced with its child categories in the menu or will be hidden if it doesn't have children

 ## Back-end features

 #### Back-end to Front-end shortcuts